 Figure 3.
-The playground page from which different games for playing and testing can be chosen.
+The playground page where different games can be chosen for playing and testing.

-In a third grown-up mode, after registration and a child-parent matching phase, a grown-up becomes a registered grown-up user (parent/teacher).
-For each registered grown-up user different kind of reports are generated related to child/children’s progress, activities and system usage.
-Each grown-up user also receives a request to perform some crowdsource related activities.
-Contribution to CREDE system consist of data gathering (crowd-creation) and data evaluation (crowd-rating).
+In the third, grown-up mode, after registration and a child–parent matching phase, an adult becomes a registered grown-up user (i.e., a parent or teacher).
+For each registered grown-up user, different kinds of reports are generated in relation to the progress, activities, and system use of the relevant child/children.
+Each grown-up user also receives a request to perform some CS-related activities, thereby contributing to the CREDE system in the form of data gathering (crowd-creation) and data evaluation (crowd-rating).

 Crowdsourcing activities

-One of the features of CREDE paradigm is using crowdsourcing.
-In the categorization of crowdsourcing approaches, “implicit crowdsourcing” means that the purpose of the task is secondary or even partially hidden to the participants, as opposed to “explicit crowdsourcing” where the task is the primary purpose of participation (Lyding et al. 2018).
+The CREDE paradigm is characterized by its use of CS.
+In the categorization of CS approaches, implicit crowdsourcing means that the purpose of the task is secondary to or even partially hidden from the participants; in explicit crowdsourcing, the task is the primary purpose of participation (Lyding et al., 2018).

-Crowdsourcing in education defined as "a type of an (online) activity in which an educator or an educational organization proposes to a group of individuals via a flexible open call to directly help learning or teaching” (Jiang, Benatallah, & Schlagwein, 2018).
-Crowdsourcing activities may
+Crowdsourcing in education has been defined as “a type of an (online) activity in which an educator or an educational organization proposes to a group of individuals via a flexible open call to directly help learning or teaching” (Jiang, Benatallah, & Schlagwein, 2018).
+Crowdsourcing activities may achieve the following objectives:

-benefit education by content,
+benefit education through provision of suitable content;

-provide practical experience for the participants,
+provide practical experience for the participants;

-contribute to the exchange of complementary knowledge and
+contribute to the exchange of complementary knowledge; and

 augment abundant feedback (evaluations) for learners.

-In CREDE creation of educational content is done by the crowd.
-This process is called crowd-creation.
-It is an explicit crowdsourcing approach in which a new content, that includes a new word, its picture, its pronunciation, its sound, some metadata (like initial and final letter of the word) and its Hebrew orthography (niqqud), is uploaded to the system by a specific user.
-Later this new content is approved by a random group of other users.
-This process is called crowd-rating.
-Only verified (in our case 100% approved) content is added to CREDE extended language resources database of items and is used in future training and game-based testing.
+In CREDE, the crowd creates the educational content, in a process known as crowd-creation.
+This is an explicit CS approach in which new content, such as a new word, its picture, pronunciation, sound, some metadata (e.g., the initial and final letters of the word), and its Hebrew orthography (niqqud), is uploaded to the system by a specific user.
+This new content is later approved by a group of other users assigned at random, in a process called crowd-rating.
+Only verified content (in our case, content with 100% approval) is added to the CREDE database of language resource items for use in future training and game-based testing.

-An informed consent form (term of usage) is used to provide all the users with the information they need to know to make a decision about participating in crowdsourcing activities.
-A cookie that allows user to agree or disclaim the website, is added according to General Data Protection Regulation (GDPR) for CREDE system website.
-All the users receive warnings about
+An informed consent form (including the conditions of use) is administered to provide all users with the information they need to make a decision about participation in CS activities.
+In line with the General Data Protection Regulation, the CREDE system website uses cookies that allow a user to agree to or reject the processing of personal data by the website.
+In addition, all users receive warnings about:

-uploading only free pictures, which means not a copyrighted material (but the system does not check it)
+uploading only free pictures (i.e., no uploads of copyrighted material, although the system does not check this); and

-usage of uploaded audio and photo files in other projects or games.
+use of uploaded audio and photo files in other projects or games.

-Game Based Learning and Gamification
+Game-based learning and gamification

-Game-based learning and gamification are each buzzwords or more correctly buzz-phrases in the fields of learning and education.
-GBL is training that uses game elements to teach specific skills or achieve specific learning outcomes.
-The basic idea of GBL is to take some content and objectives and to make it fun.
-Gamification is the application or integration of game-design elements and game principles in non-game contexts.
+GBL and gamification are buzzwords in the fields of learning and education.
+Game-based learning is training that uses game elements to teach specific skills or achieve specific learning outcomes.
+The basic idea is to take some content and objectives and make them fun.
+Gamification is the application or integration of game-design elements and game principles into non-game contexts.
 Gamification is not GBL, nor does it require students to play games.